swiftlang/swift-evolution/proposals/0000-string-from-code-units.md

 This seems suboptimal.
 For many use cases, `String` lacking this constructor is a limiting factor on performance for many kinds of pure-Swift implementations.

-* Adapt `fromCString(_:)`.

-Seems to be the tack taken in [Swift 3](https://github.com/apple/swift/commit/f4aaece75e97379db6ba0a1fdb1da42c231a1c3b) thus far.
-That's less API surface area, and with internal clients using the same public API.
-That would constitute an API change, though.

 * A protocol-oriented API.